soasrsamh/anomaly_detection/README.md

 builds a social network of users and detects any behavior that is far from the average within that social network.

-Further details of the problem statement are included in the sections below.
+Further details of the problem statement are included in the sections below the table of contents.

 # Input and Output files:
 initialfilepath = "./log_input/batch_log.json"